Child Care Service Family Fee

 Determination of Family Size

 After determining the family size and total countable income.
 Refer to Child Care Service Family Fee Schedule to determine the monthly fee.
-The “Family Fee Schedule” is updated by the CDSS.
+The “Family Fee Schedule” is updated by the California Department of Social Services (CDSS).

 Determination of Countable Income

-Total the family’s gross countable income.
-Countable income includes the following sources of earned and unearned income:
+To determine countable income, the family's gross countable income must be totaled.
+Countable income includes the following, but is not limited to, sources of earned and unearned income:

 The following income is not counted:

-• Foster payment on behalf of the child
+- Foster payment on behalf of the child, or

 Calculating Family Fee